 GLP shows the current grade level at which a student is being taught.
 This is usually the same grade in which a student is enrolled.
-GLP appears on each progress report for English Language Arts and Literature / English Language Arts and Mathematics.
+GLP appears on each progress report for English Language Arts and Mathematics.
+GLP also appears for French Immersion Language Arts.
 For all other subjects, in situations where the GLP differs from the grade level of enrollment, the GLP will be indicated in the comments of the progress report.